NilesHachmeister/updated-portfolio-week-8/README.md

 This forth image shows what the bottom of the page looks like when the screen resolution is less than 640px.
 <img src="./assets/images/examples/example4.png">

+The deployed website can be found at: https://nileshachmeister.github.io/updated-portfolio-week-8/